Event Update #2, July 2020

 - Ankle length gaiters

 Event Transport Options

-The pre event bus departure time from Ohakune to the start of THe Big Kid event (Departure from outside the Powderhorn Chateau): is 6.45am.
-You must have pre booked prior to Sunday 25th November, 2018 at 11.59pm to board.
+The pre event bus departure time from Ohakune to the start of The Big Kid event (Departure from outside the Powderhorn Chateau): is 6.45am.
+You must have pre booked prior to Sunday 1st December, 2019 at 11.59pm to board.
 To be on the safe side PLEASE wait on the footpath on Mangawhero Terrace (outside of the Powderhorn) from 6.30am ready to jump on board.